Juho Kusti Paasikivi: Envoy in Moscow

 Prior to the Winter War, Paasikivi became the Finnish representative in the negotiations in Moscow.
 Seeing that Joseph Stalin did not intend to change his policies, Paasikivi supported compliance with some of the demands.
 When the war broke out, Paasikivi was asked to enter Risto Ryti’s cabinet as a minister without portfolio—in practice in the role of a distinguished political advisor.
 He ended up in the cabinet's leading triumvirate together with Risto Ryti and Foreign Minister Väinö Tanner (chairman of the Social Democrats).
 Paasikivi also led the negotiations for an armistice and peace, and continued his mission in Moscow as Envoy.
 In Moscow he was necessarily isolated from the most secret thoughts in Helsinki; and when he found out that these thoughts ran in the direction of revanche, of retaking, with Germany's aid, territory lost in the Winter War, he resigned.
 Paasikivi retired for the second time.

 Prime minister and president

 In summer 1941, when the Continuation War began, Paasikivi took up writing his memoirs.
 By 1943 he had concluded that Germany was going to lose the war and that Finland was in great danger as well.
 However, his initial opposition to the pro-German politics of 1940–1941 was too well known, and his first initiatives for peace negotiations were met with little support from either Field Marshal Mannerheim or Risto Ryti, who now had become President.

 From prime minister to president (1946)

 Immediately after the war, Mannerheim appointed Paasikivi prime minister.
 For the first time in Finland a Communist, Yrjö Leino, was included in the cabinet.
-Paasikivi's policies were those of a realist, radically different from those of the previous 25 years.
+Paasikivi's policies were those of a intended to be "realistic" radically different from those of the previous 25 years.